liqingwen98/evo2/README.md

   - NVIDIA Driver supporting CUDA 12.0 or later
   - cuDNN 8.1 or later
   - NVIDIA GPU with compute capability ≥8.9
-If you encounter errors installing Transformer Engine, make sure the necessary prerequisites are correct and variables are set.
-Refer to the [Transformer Engine github](https://github.com/NVIDIA/TransformerEngine).
+If you encounter errors installing Transformer Engine, refer to the [github](https://github.com/NVIDIA/TransformerEngine) and make sure the necessary prerequisites are correct and variables are set.

 ### Installation